-Taking any pet halfway around the world is a big decision.
+Transporting your pet from the USA to Malaysia — halfway around the world — is a big decision.
 Airline rules, permits, certification, shot updates, fees and travel accessories — the requirements will vary from country to country.
 You must start researching, planning and budgeting at least three months before your travel date, as finding out accurate information can sometimes get dicey.
 If you’re taking your pet from the United States to Malaysia, perhaps you’ll find my experience a useful source of info.

 I haven’t left the US, and have yet to complete this journey with Schubert, but will update this as I go along.
-I’ll start with travel accessories in Part 1.
+I’ll start with cat travel equipment in Part 1.

 (Update: Despite the customer service rep’s advice, the soft case was still about two inches too tall to go under the seat.
 If you really need to have it fit under, you’ll have to find one that doesn’t have wiring to retain the bag’s shape.
 The flight attendant wasn’t overly picky about it, but she said to try and make him fit the best that I could.
 In the end, I just moved him over to the floor of the empty seat beside me.)